-ENGL 2327
+ENGL 2332

-A survey of American literature from the period of exploration and settlement through the Civil War.
+A survey of world literature from the ancient world through the sixteenth century.
 Students will study works of prose, poetry, drama, and fiction in relation to their historical and cultural contexts.
-Texts will be selected from among a diverse group of authors for what they reflect and reveal about the evolving American experience and character.
+Texts will be selected from a diverse group of authors and traditions.
 Three hours lecture per week.